Summer School Offerings

 We want to inform our Groton families of the summer school continued learning opportunities.
-We recognize the serious impacts of COVID-19 on the learning and everyday routines.
-To this end, our Superintendent, Susan Austin, with support of the Board of Education, have decided that there is no cost to summer school classes.
+Our Superintendent, Susan Austin, with support of the Board of Education, have decided that there is no cost to summer school classes.

 We will continue to provide three levels of learning opportunities; Credit Recovery, Credit Advancement, and Enrichment opportunities.